 - The serverless consumption layer exposes data to consuming applications with extremely high responsiveness.

-- Improved the customer experience for online account management.
+- Upon implementation of the solution, most queries were achieved within 0.5 seconds, improving the customer experience for online account management.

 - Built reusable patterns for all subsequent data that needed to be exposed to other apps through APIs and microservices.